samjulien/blog/_posts/2019-08-01-typescript-from-top-to-bottom-part-2-developing-the-angular-app.markdown

 **TL;DR:** This is a small series on how to build a full-stack TypeScript application using Angular and Nest.js.
 [In the first part, you learnt how to build a simple API with Nest.js]((https://auth0.com/blog/typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs).
 In this second part, you are going to learn how to use Angular to build the frontend application that communicates with Nest.js.
 [You can find the final code developed throughout this article in this GitHub repository](https://github.com/auth0-blog/).

+{% include tweet_quote.html quote_text="Learn how to develop fullstack @typescriptlang applications with @nestframework and @angular." %}

 ## Summarizing Part 1

 [In the first part]((https://auth0.com/blog/typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs), you learnt why you should use [Angular](https://angular.io/) together with [Nest.js](https://nestjs.com/) to create a full-stack web application using TypeScript.